raphaelbastide/1962/README.md

 ### Representation

 Each representation must have its own public branch and archive.
 Each representation can differ from its parent.
-It must be documented with photographs or streamed video and must accept major modifications.
+It must be documented with photographs, video or streamed video and must accept major modifications.

 To make your own sculpture: